- What is sales coaching?

 How to be a good coach

 Want better results?
-The good news, if you are willing to plan first, execute second, you can leverage coaching to improve overall sales performance.
+The good news, if you are willing to plan first, and execute second, you can leverage coaching to improve overall sales performance.

 Here are a few best practices for you to use as part of your coaching program.